jamesnolanverran/dmap/readme.md

     }
     // ================================
     // Get an index
-    // Retrieve an index to a value using an integer key size_t idx = dmap_get_idx(my_dmap, &key_1);
+    // Retrieve an index to a value using an integer key - treat it like an array size_t idx = dmap_get_idx(my_dmap, &key_1);
     if (idx != DMAP_INVALID) {
         printf("Index based result for key_1: %d\n", my_dmap[idx]);